Rabbit Hole (2010 film): Plot

 Becca and Howie put their house on the market.
-The day of the open house, Howie decides to stay at the home for it.
-During the open house, he is in Danny's bedroom with an interested couple, who ask about his son.
-He tells them that his son died and they react awkwardly.
-After the open house, Jason brings his finished comic book to Becca and walks in unannounced through the door, which is still open from the open house.
-As Jason gives Becca the book, Howie realises who he is and gets angry.
-Becca tells Howie she has been meeting Jason.
-Howie is angered by this and demands that Jason leave immediately.
-Jason complies.
+During the open house, Howie is in Danny's bedroom with an interested couple who ask about his son.
+He tells them that his son died, and they react awkwardly.
+Becca spends the open house on various girl bonding outings, with her sister, and a key scene in the grocery store has Becca scolding a mother for not offering a treat for her young son.
+After words are exchanged, Becca slaps the mother.

+Becca and the sister return to the house, to find Howie discouraged without a prospective buyer.
+Jason shows up to bring Becca his finished comic book.
+Howie is stunned and asks Jason why he is in his house.
+A meltdown ensues, and Jason drops the comic book with Becca, and leaves.

-Becca and Jason meet again, and talk about the content of the comic book – parallel lives.
-She realises that at this moment, she is living her "sad" self.
-There are many other versions of her that exist in other ways, and are not consumed by grief.
-Howie and Becca begin to have new activities, such as bowling and playing games, and they start to accept their son's death.
-Becca also comes to realize that her grief is like her mother's, in that it will never end.
+Becca and Jason meet again and talk about the content of the comic book – parallel lives.
+She realizes that she is living her "sad" self.
+Many other versions of her exist in other ways and are not consumed by grief.
+Howie and Becca begin new activities, such as bowling and playing games, and start to accept their son's death.
+Becca also comes to realize that her grief is like her mother's in that it will never end.

 Howie and Becca decide to have a garden lunch.
 The scene begins with Howie telling Becca how the lunch would take place, subtly and incrementally interacting with a small group of trusted friends while life begins to feel normal again.
 Simultaneously, the screen fades into the lunch as Howie continues to speak in the background.
-The film ends with Becca and Howie sitting in their garden alone, after all their guests have left, staring into space.
+The film ends with Becca and Howie sitting in their garden alone, after their guests have left, staring into space.
 Becca reaches out to Howie and touches his hand.
 They hold hands affectionately as they continue to sit and stare into space.